TypeHobby game project.

 uint16_t ButtonsReleased; };

 This all happens with a fixed, about 2-8 frame, input delay.
-The delay based on the connection speed with the goal to receive the remote input in time to simulate the frame.
+The delay is based on the connection speed with the goal to receive the remote input in time to simulate the frame.

 So what happens if we incorrectly guessed the remote input?
 You guessed it: we roll back.
-The state of the game is reset to where the incorrect guess occurred, and then re-simulated to the current frame.
+The state of the game is reset to where the incorrect guess occurred, and is then re-simulated up to the current frame.

 Prerequisites